 Clinical Subjects

 Clinical subjects carry the highest weightage in the question paper.
-Additionally, these subjects test the candidate’s ability to apply theoretical knowledge to patient management scenarios.
-Therefore, image-based questions and clinical vignettes are common in this section.
+These subjects test the candidate’s ability to apply theoretical knowledge to patient management scenarios.
+Image-based questions and clinical vignettes are common in this section.

 - Medicine including Dermatology, Venereology and Psychiatry: Cardiology, respiratory medicine, gastroenterology, nephrology, endocrinology, infectious diseases, haematology, rheumatology, dermatology, STDs, psychiatric disorders.